Medical education at Guy's Hospital London.

 15 May 1880 Passed the Membership Examination of the Royal College of Surgeons.

-15 Sept 1884 Request by Mr R P Samut to be appointed to the Army Medical Department under Clause 303 of the Royal Warrant for Pay and Promotions.
+15 Sep 1884 Request by Mr R P Samut to be appointed to the Army Medical Department under Clause 303 of the Royal Warrant for Pay and Promotions.
 The application was supported by the Governor, General Sir John Lintorn Simmons.
 The governor enclosed a certified copy of Mr Samut's testimonials to the Earl of Derby.
-He stated that the testimonials were
+He stated that the testimonials were:

 1 May 1889 Appointed Captain 1st/Royal Malta Regiment of Militia on the formation of the regiment.